Freedom of religion in Europe by country: Government authority over the Church of England and the Church of Scotland

-Parliament has authority to govern the Church of England, but, since 1919 has generally delegated this authority to that Church's General Synod (earlier called the Church Assembly).
-Parliament retains the ability to veto measures of the General Synod or Church Assembly; this rarely invoked power was used in 1927 and 1928 to prevent adoption of a revised prayer book.
+Parliament has authority to govern the Church of England, but since 1919 has generally delegated this authority to that Church's General Synod (earlier called the Church Assembly).
+Parliament retains the power to veto measures of the General Synod or Church Assembly; this rarely invoked power was used in 1927 and 1928 to prevent adoption of a revised prayer book.
 Measures also require royal assent.

 The appointment of bishops and archbishops of the Church falls within the royal prerogative.
 In current practice, the Prime Minister makes the choice from two candidates submitted by a commission of prominent Church members, then passes his choice on to the monarch.
 The Prime Minister plays this role even though he himself is not required to be a member of the Church of England or even a Christian—for example Clement Attlee was an agnostic who described himself as "incapable of religious feeling".
 Senior Church of England bishops have a right to sit in the House of Lords, the upper chamber of the Parliament of the United Kingdom.

 The Church of Scotland is Presbyterian while the Church of England is Anglican (Episcopalian).
-The former is a national church guaranteed by law to be separate from the state, while the latter is a state-established church and any major changes to doctrine, liturgy, or structure must have parliamentary approval.
+The former is a national church guaranteed by law to be separate from the state, while the latter is a state-established church, and any major changes to doctrine, liturgy, or structure must have parliamentary approval.
 Neither Wales nor Northern Ireland currently have established churches: the Church in Wales was disestablished in 1920, the Church of Ireland in 1871.
 The Act of Settlement 1701 mandates that no Catholic shall be the monarch of the United Kingdom, nor shall they be married to one.
 The king or queen must promise to uphold the rights of the Presbyterian church in Scotland and the Anglican church in England.
-He or she is the supreme governor of the Church of England, holding the title of Defender of the Faith, but an ordinary member of the Church of Scotland.
+The monarch is the supreme governor of the Church of England, holding the title of Defender of the Faith, but an ordinary member of the Church of Scotland.
 Neither church receives direct funding from taxation.

 Attitudes toward religious minorities

 According to a government investigation conducted in 2013, 75% of Sikhs in the UK have experienced discrimination.
-The Troubles in Northern Ireland were characterized by sectarian killings between Catholics and Protestants, but since the Good Friday Agreement in 1998 and the St Andrews Agreement in 2006, killings have largely ceased, although sectarian murders are occasionally still reported and tensions linger.
+The Troubles in Northern Ireland included sectarian killings between Catholics and Protestants, but since the Good Friday Agreement in 1998 and the St Andrews Agreement in 2006, killings have largely ceased, although sectarian murders are occasionally still reported and tensions linger.
 Studies conducted in 2017 by the Runnymede Trust and the University of Greenwich found that Muslim prisoners face worse conditions in British jails, alongside Black prisoners.
 Muslims in the UK are further subject to hate crimes and violence.
 While the Campaign Against Antisemitism has criticized British police for not responding sufficiently to antisemitic crime in 2016, the Pew Research Center and Institute for Jewish Policy Research published reports in 2015 and 2017 finding that the UK has one of the lowest rates of antisemitism in the world.